Our commitment to your privacy

 - For administration purposes (for example we may contact you regarding a donation you have made, to check the details that we hold about you are correct or the event you have registered for).

-- To code transactions against your supporter record on our databases so that we can keep a record of the financial support you have given us, for example, dates and values of previous donations.
+- To keep a record of the financial support you have given us, for example, dates and values of previous donations.

 - To keep a note of your preferences on what and how you want to engage with Brooke.